lvanschilfgaarde/lordcephei.github.io/pages/cl_general.md

                     is read following a standard format for 2D arrays.
                     This page more fully describes how site data are read.

     --fixpos[:tol=#]
     --fixpos[:#]    tells the symmetry finder to adjust positions to sites that are ``slightly displaced'', that is that if they were displaced a small amount, would make the basis conform to a group operation.
 Optional tolerance specifies the maximum amount of adjustment allowed.
                     Example: lmchk --fixpos:tol=.001

+     --fixlat       Adjust lattice vectors and point group operations, attempting to render them internally consistent with each other

+    --fixpos[:tol=#] Adjust positions slightly, rendering them
+                   as consistent as possible with the symmetry group

     --sfill=class-  list tells the program to adjust the sphere sizes to space filling.

                     *By default, ``class-list'' is a list of integers.